Young overweight veteran taking a break while jogging

 United States Military veterans have been found to suffer from increased rates of obesity.
 One VA study found that almost 80% of veterans receiving primary care from the Veterans Health Administration (VHA) can be classified as either overweight or obese.

 The prevalence of this issue among veterans is no coincidence and can be connected to a wide range of service-related injuries both physical and psychological in nature.
+Unfortunately, the VA does not recognize obesity as a disability on its own, but rather a symptom of a service-connected condition.

 Defining Obesity and Its Status as a Disability